View all posts in this series

 It makes logical sense that if we spend a lifetime working to earn money, at least a portion of this time should be spent learning to manage it!

 In 2007, after we had fully paid off my student loans and moved our family (now three) from central CA to the coastal town of Santa Cruz, we bought a home.
 This was our second home purchase.
-In 2008, this home lost ~25% of its value, and we, like many other Americans during that time, found ourselves "underwater."
+During the financial meltdown of 2008, this home lost ~35% of its value, and we, like many other Americans during that time, found ourselves "underwater."

-This doesn't seem like much of a setback in 2021 when home prices are again soaring to new highs, but in 2008 it felt like the end of the world.
-Like Avengers Endgame - what we did have in retirement savings seemed to have dissolved overnight, and our house, a small downtown fixer-upper in the college district, meant to be a starter home for our growing family felt like a noose around my neck.
+This doesn't seem like much of a setback in 2023 when home prices are again soaring to new highs, but in 2008 it felt like the end of the world.
+Like Avengers Endgame - what we did have in retirement savings seemed to have dissolved overnight, and our house, a small downtown fixer-upper in the college district, a starter home for our growing family, felt like a noose around my neck.

 I watched as most of my colleagues (fellow PAs, MDs, NPS, MAs, RNs), many with young families, foreclosed on their homes or made short sale payoffs, destroying their credit for years to come.
 Everyone's job was at risk.
 The hospital where I worked (and the city I grew up in) went bankrupt.
 On top of losing their homes, many people also lost their jobs.